c3lang/c3c/README.md

 ### Installing

 #### Installing on Windows with precompiled binaries
-1. Make sure you have Visual Studio 17 2022 installed or alternatively install the "Buildtools for Visual Studio" (https://aka.ms/vs/17/release/vs_BuildTools.exe) and then select "Desktop development with C++" (there is also `c3c/resources/install_win_reqs.bat` to automate this)
-2. Download the zip file: [https://github.com/c3lang/c3c/releases/download/latest/c3-windows.zip](https://github.com/c3lang/c3c/releases/download/latest/c3-windows.zip)
+1. Download the zip file: [https://github.com/c3lang/c3c/releases/download/latest/c3-windows.zip](https://github.com/c3lang/c3c/releases/download/latest/c3-windows.zip)
 (debug version [here](https://github.com/c3lang/c3c/releases/download/latest/c3-windows-debug.zip))
-3. Unzip exe and standard lib.
+2. Unzip exe and standard lib.
+3. If you don't have Visual Studio 17 installed you can either do so, or run the `msvc_build_libraries.py` Python script which will download the necessary files to compile on Windows.
 4. Run `c3c.exe`.

 #### Installing on Debian with precompiled binaries